sinlab-semester-2012/dynamic_windows/README.md

 - Decided on which idea to focus on.
 - Environment setup (Processing).
 - 2D simulation of top-view situation, 1D flipxels (lines), mouse serves as user position in YZ plane.
-Useful to get an initial idea and math formulae working.
+Useful to get an initial idea and math formulas working.

 Week 3: